 Naturally, we have to mention the very building where it all began, called just like the movement itself — Vienna Secession.
 The Secession building is an exhibition house built in 1897, that literally seceded from the artistic practices and customs of the time and opposed the antiquated styles taught at the art academy.
-The building itself, located near the Karlsplatz, was designed by one of the founders of the Secession movement — Joseph Maria Olbrich, who was trying to move towards a more sleek, utilitarian architecture.
+The building itself, located near Karlsplatz, was designed by one of the founders of the Secessionist movement — Joseph Maria Olbrich, who was trying to move towards a more sleek, utilitarian architecture.
 Even though it was built as a simple, white cube, it still stands out in its surroundings.
 What makes this building so unique are its gold details, and especially the cupola on its top, which is the reason why the building is known as Krauthappl (cabbage head) among the locals.

 Austrian Postal Savings Bank

 Austrian Postal Savings Bank, also known as K.K.
 Postsparkassenamt or Die Österreichische Postsparkasse, is often labeled as Wagner’s most important work.
-This eight stories high building is huge — it occupies a whole city block.
+This at some parts up to eight stories tall building is huge — it occupies a whole city block.
 Its one-of-a-kind façade is covered with square marble slabs and aluminum applications that resemble money storage units.
 The interior of the building is just as stunning as the exterior is.
 On the main floor, you’ll find a bright Banking Hall, designed like an atrium, illuminated by a glass ceiling.
 The decorations are so minimal but beautiful and outstanding — you’ll see only glass and polished steel around the hall.
 Wagner totally changed the design rules here, and that was one of the reasons he won this commission.

 Church of St. Leopold

 Church of St. Leopold (Kirche am Steinhof) was also designed by Otto Wagner for the Steinhof Psychiatric Hospital, and it is considered to be one of the most important Art Nouveau churches in the world.
 Wagner believed that any building has to functionally serve those who will use it, and in this case, it was a challenging task to recognize the needs of this church’s users.
-The architect thought that the psychiatric patients deserved just as beautiful and functional space as someone who works in the Postal Bank building, so he designed this beautiful church.
+The architect thought that psychiatric patients deserved just as beautiful and functional spaces as someone who works in the Postal Bank building, so he designed this beautiful church.
 This church’s façade is covered with marble plates held in place with copper bolts and topped with a unique dome of copper and gold.

 The Ankerhaus on Graben Street is a Viennese building associated with two famous architects — Otto Wagner, who designed it, and Friedensreich Hundertwasser, an architect and artist who once had a studio in the building.
 This building was commissioned by the Anker Insurance Company, today operating under the name “Helvetia”, and they still occupy a part of the building.
 This was the first time Wagner created a multifunctional building, with the shop space on the ground level, offices and apartments in the middle, and a studio or workshop on the rooftop.
 The rooftop might be its best feature, and it gives an amazing view of the city.